A new solution of the fermionic mass hierarchy of the standard model: Introduction

 \section{Introduction}

-One of the most challenging puzzles of the standard model (SM) of Glashow, Weinberg and Salam is the observed mass pattern of the charged fermions\cite{Abbas:2017vws,Abbas:2017jkx}.
+One of the most challenging puzzles of the standard model (SM) of Glashow, Salam and Weinberg is the observed mass pattern of the charged fermions\cite{Abbas:2017vws}.
 In the SM, masses of all fermions and quark-mixing angles are arbitrary parameters, and their masses and mixing patterns are remarkably fascinating.

 For instance, the masses of the third family fermions are much larger than that of the second family, and the masses of the second family fermions are much larger than that of the first family, i.e. $ m_\tau >> m_\mu >> m_e$, $ m_b >> m_s >> m_d$ and $m_t >> m_c >> m_u$.
 This is the fermionic mass hierarchy among the three fermionic families of the SM.